beeware/beeware.github.io/packages/lektor_i18n_plugin/README.md

 # Lektor i18n plugin

+**This version of the plugin is a modified copy of the updated version used by [The Tor Project](https://gitlab.torproject.org/tpo/web/lego/-/blob/main/packages/i18n/lektor_i18n.py).**

 This plugin enables a smarter way to translate a [Lektor](http://getlektor.com) static website using old-good PO files.
 So you can use your beloved translation processes and tools.

 ## Principles